coder-ralph/coder-ralph/README.md

-- 👋 Hi, Ralph here!
+- 👋 Hi, I'm Ralph Rosael!
 - 👀 I design and develop things for the web.
-- 🌱 I’m currently learning full-stack development.
+- 🌱 I’m currently learning Full-Stack Web Development.

-"There is no harm in aiming, even if the target was a dream."

 <!---
 Alpha776/Alpha776 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.